Estimated reading time: 7 minutes

 Outside of internal motivations, you also have external forces that give people motivation to take a certain action.
 These factors are things like social norms, punishments, rewards, and other systems and processes that encourage people to either take an action or deter them from doing so.

 These motivations can come in a number of forms.
-You can reinforce the internal motivations that someone has and give them an additional reason to stick with their scheduled meeting.
+You can reinforce the internal motivations that someone has and give them an additional reason to confirm their appointment and stick with their scheduled meeting.

 Communicate rules